 Because he had once been an employee there is also the reason why he doesn’t go inside the bank himself.
 Some of the staff must have been working there for a long time, long enough to have worked alongside him.
 This means a number of people might recognize him.
 This also gives more weight to his desire to not hurt the staff in any way.
 He must have gotten close to some of them while working there.

-When Denver tells him that he has had Monica killed, the reaction of the Professor shows much more than just the regret of not getting things done according to plan.
+When Berlin tells him that he has had Monica killed, the reaction of the Professor shows much more than just the regret of not getting things done according to plan.
 Yes, he is not a cold-blooded killer, but he is also not the one who will hesitate to kill someone if that’s what it takes.
 It didn’t take much time for him to settle on killing Raquel’s mother.
 This means that the death of a stranger doesn’t disturb him as much as we think it would.
 But he knew Monica, they must have been friends, and this is why it hit him harder than it should have.

 After a bumpy ride of sixty hours, the Professor and his team succeed in taking care of almost all the hurdles.
 Professor comes very close to killing Raquel’s mother but decides against it in the nick of time.
 To his good luck, the old lady forgets about it within seconds, which leads him to the realization that she has memory loss problem and has already forgotten about the call and its contents.
 With that taken care of, he becomes more relaxed.

 Meanwhile, things seem to settle down at the bank as well.
 After the daring escape of some of the hostages, the team recovers not just from the loss of a good part of their leverage, but also from the loss of Oslo.
 In their attempt to escape, one of the hostages hits him with a pipe.
 Further, he loses a lot of blood which renders him brain-dead.
-Tokyo and Nairobi want to get him out so that he can get some treatment and might even be saved, while Denver suggests sticking to the plan.
+Tokyo and Nairobi want to get him out so that he can get some treatment and might even be saved, while Berlin suggests sticking to the plan.
 After a heated moment, Helsinki interrupts and says that Oslo would rather die than be sent to jail.

 Moving forward with the plan, they put into motion another scheme laid out by the Professor.
 To prevent another uprising, they decide to give two choices to the remaining hostages- get your freedom or become an accomplice and get one million dollars from the loot.
 They had expected people to go with the money, but they get mixed reactions.
 This is another win for them because now, they have separated wheat from the chaff.
 The ones who chose money now have a solid reason to assist the robbers and see this thing to the end.
 The people who chose their freedom are the ones who would most likely stir another attempt at an escape.
 So, they are sent to the basement.

 It goes as planned until someone makes a mistake.
-Denver has taken a liking to Ariadna, who had seduced him in the hopes of keeping herself alive.
+Berlin has taken a liking to Ariadna, who had seduced him in the hopes of keeping herself alive.
 For a while, it seems like a dumb move because we know that the robbers have been told not to kill anyone.
 Until now.
-When she chooses her freedom, which is also motivated by the fact that she won’t have to see Denver anymore, he advises her against it.
+When she chooses her freedom, which is also motivated by the fact that she won’t have to see Berlin anymore, he advises her against it.
 He doesn’t say anything directly, but he does hint that it could get dangerous for her if she didn’t go for the money.
 Picking up on it, she goes for it, and when the other hostages are making their choice, she gestures Mercedes to do the same.
 As a result, the teacher stops a couple of other people from crossing the line to freedom.

 But the most important thing is that Arturo picks up on what’s happening and decides to stay too.
 Now, the problem for the robbers is that they are ready to let their guard down.
 They are convinced that they have turned the hostages in their favour and need not worry about any attacks from them.
 But Arturo and Mercedes will not sit still.
 Helsinki should have killed Arturo when he had the chance!

 While the foundation of one problem is set, the Professor bears witness to a huge blunder.
 In a moment of clarity, Raquel realises that the robbers would have set base somewhere to plan out the whole thing.
-Since all of them know how to use guns, they must have had some practice. Ángel had already pinpointed a pharmacy from where Denver would get his medication, which makes their task easier to locate the position of the base camp.
+Since all of them know how to use guns, they must have had some practice. Ángel had already pinpointed a pharmacy from where Berlin would get his medication, which makes their task easier to locate the position of the base camp.
 As Raquel discovers the whole plan in the attic, Professor panics in the car.

 Money Heist Season 2: What to Expect?